7 Tips on How to Make Soup Taste Delicious!

 6. Last-minute corrections

-- Salt can be plain kosher salt, or even parmesan rind if you have it on hand.
+- Salt can be plain kosher salt, or even a parmesan rind if you have it on hand.

 7. Toppings and sides

-Some of our favourite toppings and sides include:
+- Some of our favourite toppings and sides include:

-- Cubes of halloumi sprinkled on top of your tomato puree soup.
+- Cubes of halloumi sprinkled on top of your tomato purée soup.

 - Garlic bread for dipping.